The drone market has exploded in growth over the past few years.

 DJI, one of the largest consumer drone manufacturers, rates most of their batteries to around 200 charge and discharge cycles before you may notice a performance decrease.

-When going over the used drone, have a look at the DJI Go App (if you are purchasing a DJI system) under the “Battery” section and make note of how many battery cycles the packs have been through.
+When examining a second hand drone, have a look at the DJI Go App (if you are purchasing a DJI system) under the “Battery” section and make note of how many battery cycles the packs have been through.
 If they are around 150-200 you may want to factor in the price of some new batteries in the near future.

 Some “non-smart” batteries will not allow you to check the cycle count, so be sure to check for any puffing or damage (described in point 2).